SECURING SENSITIVE DATA TO MAINTAIN PHI DATA SECURITY

 HIPAA Compliant Emailing Best Practices

-HIPAA eCommerce typically has transactional emails sent out to users.
-These include things like order confirmations, possible product recommendations, expiration reminders, prescription subscriptions, or medical device sales.
-There are also recalls, or doctors updates made on behalf of the site Overall, there are many different things a user may need to get notifications for.
+Once customers use your HIPAA compliant website, a logical next step is to send transactional emails out.
+This might include interactions such as order confirmations, possible product recommendations, expiration reminders, prescription subscriptions, or medical device sales.
+There may even be doctors’ updates made on behalf of the site or item recalls.
+Overall, there are many different things a user may need to get notifications for.

-Typically, a common practice is to provide the end user with a confirmation that there is a message and then provide a link to send them to see that message.
-By doing so you are not actually sending any sensitive information in the email, protecting it from violating HIPAA.
+A common practice is to send the end-user a message which then provides a link for them to see the HIPAA covered material.
+By doing so, you are not actually sending any sensitive information in the email, and this keeps you within HIPAA guidelines.
+A user would then have to enter a password in their patient portal or at a medical eCommerce site to get to that information.
 This provides a layer of safety in case the email becomes compromised.

-As you want to avoid any potential HIPAA violation, you will want to be incredibly careful about what you send in these transactional emails.
-However, it is very important to be able to notify these users of key interactions within the site.
-This is doubly so for important medical updates.
+You must be incredibly careful about what you send in these transactional emails so that you follow HIPAA security best practices.
+At the same time, it is very important to be able to notify these users of key information they need to access for medical purposes.